 Home Performance with ENERGY STAR® is focused exclusively on upgrading the energy efficiency of existing homes, and Snug Planet is proud to partner with ENERGY STAR.
 Snug Planet is a BPI Accredited Contractor and an EPA Lead-Safe Certified Firm.

 Who We Are

 The Snug team is a small, highly-trained group of home performance professionals.
 We focus on customer satisfaction and keeping our staff trained, certified and educated on the latest in home performance.
 We are a locally-owned business that depends on your good word for our next job.

 Originally trained as an ecologist, Jon got hooked on energy efficiency in 2000 — and he has worked as an energy auditor, installer, and trainer ever since.
 In 2006, Jon founded Snug Planet with the vision of a company centered around technical excellence and exemplary customer service.
-Jon holds multiple certifications from the Building Performance Institute and is secretary of the New York Building Performance Contractors Association.
-His articles on energy efficiency and green building have appeared in Home Energy Magazine and several local newspapers.
+Jon holds multiple certifications from the Building Performance Institute and his articles on energy efficiency and green building have appeared in Home Energy Magazine and several local newspapers.
 When not at work, Jon enjoys bicycling, reading and exploring natural areas with Elisabeth and their sons.

 Elisabeth, a self-described knitting nerd, is the voice of Snug Planet!
 Her passion for saving energy and her background as an educator make her the ideal person to talk to when you call.
 Because she loves to connect with people, you know that Elisabeth will help you through your project in a friendly way.
 "Having an energy audit is the beginning of a relationship with Snug," says Elisabeth.
 "Working with homeowners is better than working for them."

 Garrett, originally from Dryden, does not rest.
 He splits his time as Production Manager for Snug and farmer, orchardist, teamster & infrastructure guru at The Good Life Farm.
 His farming background includes time at North Carolina’s Turtle Island Preserve and Mark Shepard’s New Forest Farm in Viola, Wisconsin.